snototter/viren2d/README.md

 ```

 **Note for Python users:**
-If you want to re-install viren2d and run into a Ninja build error (Ninja binary not found in temporary directory), you should delete the CMake cache first:
+If you want to re-install viren2d and run into a Ninja build error (Ninja binary not found in temporary directory), you should delete the build cache first:
 ```bash
 rm -r build/temp.*
 python -m pip install .